webstaffstudio/COSMEDIC/wp-content/plugins/contact-form-7-mailchimp-extension/readme.txt

 Wordpress Extension For Mailchimp (Chimpmatic Lite).
 Integrate Contact Form 7 with [Mailchimp](https://chimpmatic.com).
 Automatically add form submissions to predetermined lists in Mailchimp, using Mailchimp's latest API.
 This Extension for Mailchimp supports multiple mailing lists and API Keys.

 > <strong>Extension For Mailchimp Support</strong><br>
 > Active support is not always provided for the <a href="https://chimpmatic.com/help/contact-form-7-mailchimp-extension" rel="friend">Contact Form 7 Mailchimp Extension</a> on the WordPress.org forums.
-One-on-one email support is available to people who email the <a href="https://chimpmatic.com/contact" rel="friend">Mailchimp Extension developer</a>.
+One-on-one LIVE CHAT support is available to users who visit the <a href="https://chimpmatic.com/contact" rel="friend">Mailchimp Extension developer</a>.
 >
 > <strong>Bug Reports</strong><br>
-> Bug reports for the Contact Form 7 Mailchimp Extension are welcome in the <a href="https://chimpmatic.com/help/contact-form-7-mailchimp-extension" rel="friend">Wordpress developers</a> website.
+> Bug reports for the Contact Form 7 Mailchimp Extension are welcome in the <a href="https://chimpmatic.com/contact" rel="friend">Wordpress developers</a> website.

 = Key Features =